This uncomplicated, Fall spiced, streusel topped coffee cake is straight up classy.

 One of my favorite cakes in the entire world is coffee cake and guess what my favorite drink is?
 You guessed it – chai!
-This coffee cake is absolutely EVERYTHING because it’s got a chai spiced crumb topping that smells intoxicating.
-I could hardly wait to cut into it.

 If you’re not a morning person, don’t worry.
 This cake tastes every bit as good made the night before and enjoyed the next day.
 Bake it in a cast iron skillet (watch that hot handle!) or use a square baking dish.
 Store covered with plastic wrap on the counter for up to 3 days or store pre-cut squares in the freezer and defrost.

 In terms of ingredients, please be aware that cake flour is important in this particular cake.
 It yields the softest texture.
 It just wouldn’t be the same with a higher gluten flour, like all-purpose flour.
 So flour plays an important role, but so does buttermilk.
-Buttermilk’s role in pastry is to provide a slight tang and tenderness.
+Buttermilk’s role here is to provide a slight tang and tenderness.
 You can make your own buttermilk by combining apple cider vinegar with milk.

 While there might be a couple ingredients you don’t use all the time, I think you’ll find this recipe to be pretty straightforward and easy to follow.
 Just be sure to read all the way through each step, and your cake will be amazing!

 This coffee cake is best serve a touch warm with your tootsies snuggled up under a warm blanket:)